and-kul/ranked_retrieval/README.md

 Argument `--limit` limits, how many results to show (default is 20)

 ### Implemenation details
 For stemming again *SnowballStemmer* is used.
-Weighting scheme for ranked retrieval is lnc.ltc.
+Weighting scheme for ranked retrieval is lnc.ltc:

 1. Before asking any queries the system pre-calculates term-document weights, using formula `1 + log10(term_frequency)` and normalizes it by document vector's length (for cosine similarity).
-It is done only for present term-document pairs from **index.json**, and results are stored in a hash-map (memory efficient, comparing to two-dimensional array) for fast future accesses.
+It is done only for present term-document pairs from **index.json**, and results are stored in a HashMap (memory efficient, comparing to two-dimensional array) for fast future accesses.
 Also, inverse document frequency `idf` is computed for all terms.
 All pre-computations require linear time depending on the present term-document pairs from **index.json**.

 2. When free text query is typed, the system computes term-query weights using formula `(1 + log10(term_frequency_in_query)) * idf(term)` and normalizes them too.
 It requires linear time depending on the query length.